Shwetha21/InvestmentTracker/README.md

     * Adding Tests to verify the functioning of exception handling methods.
     * Made necessary changes in GUI to replicate all the functions involved.

-* Could complete the taskes planned for Sprint3.
+* Could complete the tasks planned for Sprint3.

 * Suggestions made to display all the details to be included is a single window.